dr-joe-wirth/phantasm/README.md

 ## When a phylogenetic marker and reference genomes are unknown
 If you have an annotated genome sequence but you do not know a suitable phylogenetic marker and you do not know which reference genomes would be appropriate to use, then PHANTASM can be run in two steps:

-1. It uses 16S rRNA gene sequences to estimate a taxonomic placement, then prioritizes taxonomic breadth while in order to find genes that coevolve with the input genome(s) and its relatives.
+1. It uses 16S rRNA gene sequences to estimate a taxonomic placement, then prioritizes taxonomic breadth in order to find genes that coevolve with the input genome(s) and its relatives.
 2. The user selects a phylogenetic marker and uses it to prioritize the taxonomic placement of the input genome(s).
 It strives to select suitable reference genomes and then uses them to perform phylogenomic analyses.

 ### Optional: Bypassing the requirement for annotated 16S rRNA gene sequences in your input genome(s)